 In The Netherlands, a number of registers have been formally designated as a base register.
 In these registers, certain important data about citizens, businesses and institutions have been recorded in a centralized manner.
 These registers are primarily intended for official use by government agencies on central level and decentralized level (municipalities) etc. However, some of these registers are also available for public use.
 This system should deliver "authentic data" of such a high quality that the government could use this information for its work without any further investigation.
 One of the most important concepts behind this idea is the mandatory feedback.
-At the moment, the user of data from a base register doubts the reliability of the data he may deviate from this data, only if the doubt about the reliability of the data has been reported back to the organization that is responsible for the data within that base register.
-The data will be given a notation and the administrator will then investigate the correctness of the data.
+At the moment, the user of data from a base register doubts the reliability of the data he may deviate from this data, only if the doubt about the reliability of the data will be given a notation and the administrator will then investigate the correctness of the data.
 In this way, a self-cleansing system is being created.